Inefficient Email Communicators

 Email Avoiders

-You’ve probably run into an email avoider or two.
+You’ve probably encountered an email avoider or two.
 (Or are you one?)
-Specific questions asked in the original email do not get answers in the subsequent reply.
-Instead, they are disregarded or ignored — I don’t know which is worse, but it happens all the time.
+Specific questions asked in the original email do not receive answers in the subsequent reply.
+Instead, they are disregarded or ignored—I don’t know which is worse, but it happens all the time.

 Is this the type of communicator you want to do business with?
 Probably not.
 Is this the type of communicator you want to be known as?
 I don’t think so.

 Folks who communicate in this manner make me inefficient.
-They also cause me more work by having to restate questions or ask for clarification.
-And, I hate being made inefficient.
+They also cause me more work by forcing me to restate questions or ask for clarification.
+And I hate being made inefficient.
 Don’t you?

 The saying that the “customer is always right” does not give tacit permission to ignore requests or sidestep issues.
 The same goes for the other side.
-Both sides of the business relationship have a responsibility to communicate in a way that makes doing business with you an easy process.
+Both sides of the business relationship have a responsibility to communicate in a way that makes doing business with you easy.

 Being a Good Business Partner

-A big part of being a good business partner is demonstrating respect for others’ time.
+A big part of being a good business partner is respecting others’ time.
 This requires reviewing each email and responding point by point.
 However, it does not mean ignoring what you do not prioritize or are not ready to discuss.

-If you are sent an email that you do not yet have the answers for or are unable to respond to, reply and state as much.
+If you are sent an email you still need to get the answers for or cannot respond to, reply and state as much as possible.
 The last thing you want to do is be a one-way communicator.

 When I email individuals who communicate in this manner, I can count on the fact that they are probably disorganized in everything else that they do.
-Decades of emailing for business have proven this point of view repeatedly.
+Decades of emailing for business have repeatedly proven this point of view.

 Back to the inefficiency thing.
 In my case, I have chosen not to encourage business relationships based on initial communications that reflect the inability to email promptly and with the required details.